 The Investment Manager generally considers a variety of factors when determining whether to sell a security in the Fund’s portfolio and may sell a security at any time in its discretion.
 An investment is typically sold when its potential to meet the Fund’s investment objectives is deemed by the Investment Manager to be limited or exceeded by another potential investment or when it no longer appears to meet the Fund’s investment objectives.

 There is no assurance that the Fund's investment objectives will be attained.
-There is no assurance that the Fund's investment objectives will be attained.
 Past performance is no guarantee of future results.
-You should carefully consider the investment objectives, risks, charges and expenses of the Fund before investing.
-The Fund's investment policies, management fees and other matters of interest to prospective investors may be found in its annual and semi-annual reports.
+You should consider the investment objectives, risks, and charges and expenses of the Fund carefully before investing.
+The Fund's investment policies, management fees, and other matters of interest to prospective investors may be found in its filings with the SEC including its annual and semi-annual reports.
 To obtain a copy of the reports, please call us at 212-785-0900 or download them at http://dividendandincomefund.com/fundinfo.html.
+Please read the reports carefully before investing.

 Shares of closed end funds frequently trade at a discount from their NAV.
 This characteristic is a risk separate and distinct from the risk that the Fund's NAV could decrease as a result of its investment activities.
 Neither the Fund nor its investment manager can predict whether shares of the Fund will trade at, below or above NAV.